Yada yada yada: Netflix to air 'Seinfeld' starting in 2021

 Still, Netflix has a head start in the online space, with its deep library of past and new shows.
 It struck the five-year deal with Sony Pictures Television for the global streaming rights to "Seinfeld," the Emmy-winning television comedy which aired its final episode in 1998.
 Terms were not released.

-The Los Angeles Times reported Netflix paid well above the speculated $500 million NBCUniversal paid to retake "The Office," and the reported $150 million per year Hulu parent Walt Disney Co. currently pays for "Seinfeld."
+The Los Angeles Times reported Netflix paid well above the speculated $500 million NBCUniversal paid to retake "The Office," and the reported $130 million Hulu parent Walt Disney Co. paid for "Seinfeld."
 Both of those deals are for U.S. streaming only — Netflix has bought the global rights to show "Seinfeld."

 "Seinfeld is the television comedy that all television comedy is measured against," Netflix Chief Content Officer Ted Sarandos said in a statement.